Feb. 25, 2022

 - Social distancing requirements have been lifted in all settings.

 Counties and cities in N.C. can continue to enact ordinances and issue state of emergency declarations that impose greater restrictions or prohibitions.

 Businesses may still ask customers to wear masks in their establishments.

 See the Raleigh Convention and Performing Arts Complex Re-Opening Guide here.

 Tips for event organizers/meeting planners

-If you have specific questions about COVID-19 and events, you should reach out to the Wake County COVID-19 Response Hotline via email at email@example.com or call 919.856.7044.
-Someone from the public health team will return your message.
+If you have specific questions about COVID-19 and events, you should reach out to Wake County at 919.250.1500.

 For additional resources for meetings and events, please review the U.S. Travel Association’s Emergency Preparedness and Response Coronavirus (COVID-19) Toolkit found here.

 GoRaleigh transit system has implemented rear door boarding.
 Face coverings are required while riding.
 Get details here.

 GoRaleigh R-LINE free downtown circulator: temporarily suspended.
 Get details here.